au-research/raido/doc/api-integration/permission-model.md

 A user can only mint/edit or view closed raid data for the service-point they are associated with.

-Anybody in the work (no authorization required) can see the metadata for an "open" raid by visiting the landing page - i.e. no need to sign in to the Raido app-client.
+Anybody in the world can see the metadata for an "open" raid by visiting the landing page - i.e. no authorization required, no need to sign in.

 ## api-key